Aedes Saturnus

 Chernobyl Children’s Project International

 For those who know me, you are aware that I don’t really do Christmas, but some still insist on getting me things I don’t really want or need.
 Please, consider donating to Chernobyl Children’s Project International (CCPI) instead.
-I am trying to raise $300 – the cost of a single Gore-Tex heart patch used in the life-saving operations performed on children with “Chernobyl Heart.”
+I’m trying to raise $300 – the cost of a single Gore-Tex heart patch used in the life-saving operations performed on children with “Chernobyl Heart.”
 It’s not much – the cost of the full operation to save just one child is $1,500 – but it’s a good start.
 You can see pictures of some of the children who have had this surgery here.

 Take some time to watch this clip from the HBO documentary Chernobyl Heart to get a better understanding of why this inspires me to action.
 In the years since I’ve seen it, many of the stories and images still haunt me.
 If you are interested, there is a link below the video to the full 39-minute documentary.